haskell-distributed/distributed-process/README.md

 Benchmarks
 ----------

-The Transport.TCP backend uses Network.ByteString.Lazy as its undelying protocol, so we produce a benchmark that compares it directly with this.
+The `Transport.TCP` backend uses `Network.ByteString.Lazy` as its underlying protocol, so we produce a benchmark that compares it directly with this.
-Furthermore, the Data.Binary package is used for converting values to ByteStrings for transmission.
+Furthermore, the `Data.Binary` package is used for converting values to `ByteStrings` for transmission.

 The benchmarking is performed on the client side using criterion: the server must be set up before benching is performed.